Skip to the content

 Habitat/Range:

-This skink lives in Australia and prefers a habitat of semi-desert, mixed woodlands, and scrubland habitats.
+This skink is native to Australia and prefers a habitat of semi-desert, mixed woodlands, and scrubland habitats.

 Behavior: